Cerca de ti (Lucero album)

-Cerca de Ti (Close to you) is the fourteenth album from Mexican pop music singer and actress Lucero.
+Cerca de Ti (Close to you) is the fourteenth album from Mexican singer and actress Lucero.
 It was released on 24 February 1998 and has sold more than 600,000 copies in Mexico.

 This is the fourth album recorded by the singer with mariachi and is produced once again by Rubén Fuentes.
 The sales were strong in Mexico reaching double-platinum status.
 The title track was first released as a bonus track on her album Lucero, and was one of the songs written by Rafael Pérez-Botija for the soap opera Los Parientes Pobres.

 The first single "Corazón Lastimado" (Broken Heart) was sent to radio to popular music and pop stations as well, reaching the Top Ten in México.
 The tracks "A Partir de Hoy" (Starting Today) (written by Húmberto Estrada, the author of another crossover hit: "Como Quien Pierde una Estrella" by Alejandro Fernández), "Cerca de Ti" (Close to You) and "Desviste mi Boca" (Undress my mouth) were also promoted as singles.
 Cerca de Ti was the last album recorded by Lucero on Melody (later Fonovisa) her record label since 1988.